dhis2/dhis2.github.io/_guides/01-dhis2-basic-setup.md

 ...
 ```

-# Congratulations!
+## Congratulations!

-Your very own DHIS2 instance is up and running.
+Your very own DHIS2 instance is up and running. :tada:

 ## Now what?